Rolf-Hempel/PlanetarySystemStacker/README.md

 The way to start the program depends on how it was installed:
 * If the Windows installer was used, the program is started via the desktop icon.
 * If PSS was installed with PIP, it can be started from the command line by entering "PlanetarySystemStacker".
-* The program can be started in the Python 3 interpreter by executing the main program in module "planetary_system_stacker.py" .
+* The program can be started in the Python 3 interpreter by executing the main program in the module "planetary_system_stacker.py" .

 A [discussion platform](https://www.astronomie.de/PSS/GermanBoard/) for all issues concerning this software project has been created in the context of the German amateur astronomy forum [Astronomie.de](https://www.astronomie.de/).
-Currently this forum is in German language only, but an English branch is in preparation.
+Currently, this forum is in German language only, but an English branch is in preparation.
 Additionally, an extensive discussion on the subject can be found on the [Cloudy Nights forum](https://www.cloudynights.com/topic/645890-new-stacking-software-project-planetarysystemstacker/).